 What defines a “small class”?

-Researchers have found that gains in achievement generally occur when class size is reduced to less than 20 students.
+Researchers have found that gains in achievement generally occur when class size is reduced to fewer than 20 students.

 What are the benefits of small classes?